Xnths/Xnths/README.md

 - 🎓 Computer Scientist at the University of São Paulo (USP)

 ## Programming Languages
-- 💻 Proficient in C, C++ and Javascript
+- 💻 Proficient in C, C++, Javascript, Java and Typescript
 - ⚙️ Also, skilled in Java, Python, PHP and C#

 ## Language Proficiency